 Try not to spend all your galactic credits all in one place, tempting as it may be.
 Star Wars: Galaxy’s Edge promises exclusive and collectible merch unlike any other, so budget accordingly.
 For a fee, you can build your own lightsaber at Savi’s Workshop, where you’ll hand-assemble your weapon guided by themes of peace and justice; power and control; elemental nature; and protection and defense.

-Savi’s is already proving one of the most popular destinations in Galaxy’s Edge, so starting at 7am on the day of your visit, you’ll need to make a reservation for you and your friends if you want to visit.
+Savi’s is already proving one of the most popular destinations in Galaxy’s Edge, so starting up to 14 days in advance (and later 60 days), you’ll be able to make a reservation for you and your friends if you want to visit.
 Check availability through disneyland.com or through the app, then enter a credit or debit card—you’ll be charged the full $199.99 if you’re a no show.
 At least one member of your party should be 14 years or older, and all members should be present at check-in.
 You’ll need to provide your confirmation, as well as photo IDs and the same credit or debit card used to book the reservation, then you’ll be ushered into a hidden alcove where you can assemble your lightsaber safe from the gaze of the First Order.

 Want to add lightsaber accessories?
 Wander over to Dok-Ondar’s Den of Antiquities, where you’ll find more lightsabers, plus jewelry, statues, collectible merch and other trinkets worth bringing back to your home planet.
 And if you need a change of clothes (hey, you might be on the run), there’s the Black Spire Outfitters attire shop.